PierreMasselot/Paper--2017--Nonparametric-L-moment-homogeneity-test/README.md

   + *Region-wise*: a new pooled sample is created using Polya resampling and then the simulated sites are drawn from this new sample.

 All methodological details are found in the article cited above.

+See Help.md for a description of the arguments and examples on how to use the function.